claudiajs/serverless-chat/README.md

 * enable access to unauthenticated identities
 * no need to attach authentication providers
 * on 'Your Cognito identities require access to your resources' screen open up the 'Show details' dropdown and adjust role names if you want
-* go to IAM, then add the policy to your unauthenticated access role (replace ACCOUNT-ID with your account ID).
+* go to IAM, then add the [unauthenticated policy](src/policies/unauthenticated-mqtt.json) to your unauthenticated access role

 ## Configuring

-1. create `env/dev.json` for your development environment (similarly for any other env you want to create), with
+1. create `./env/<ENV NAME>.json` for your environment, with

 ```js
 {